andyshep/CoreDataPlaygrounds/core-data-playground.md

 city.setValue(634535, forKeyPath: GROAttribute.Population)
 ```

-A city is comprised of neighborhoods, so add those too.
+A city is comprised of neighborhoods, so let's add those too.
 Create a dictionary containing key/value pairs corresponding to entity attributes.
 In a [real app](http://www.objc.io/issue-10/networked-core-data-application.html), this data might be retrieved as JSON from a web service.

 ```swift
 var neighborhoods = [[GROAttribute.Name:"Loyal Heights", GROAttribute.Population:10147],